data-mermaid/mermaidr/README.md

 ### Method data

-You can also currently access data on your projects’ fish belt and benthic PIT methods, with more methods to come.
+You can also access data on your projects’ Fish Belt, Benthic LIT, Benthic PIT, Bleaching, and Habitat Complexity methods.
 The details are in the following sections.

 #### Fish Belt data

-To access fish belt data for a project, use `mermaid_get_project_data()` with `method = "fishbelt"`.
+To access Fish Belt data for a project, use `mermaid_get_project_data()` with `method = "fishbelt"`.

 You can access individual observations (i.e., a record of each